Advertisement

 Check Current Status

-Village of Waterford currently has 1 open waiting list (PBV).
+Village of Waterford currently has 2 open waiting lists (PBV, Public Housing).
 Application windows can close with little notice, so apply as soon as possible.

 Gather Required Documents